Electa Angeline WARREN

 (5) United States Military Pension Record, National Archives and Records Administration, Washington, DC.
 Mother's application 150197 and certificate 112630 filed July 22, 1867.

-- Although Electa's husband John HOWDER was still alive he was considered disabled due to advanced age and due to an accident where a tree fell on him. - Henry HOWDER had been the main support for the family, and therefore the Mother's Pension was granted to Electa. - Lists Electa's maiden name as WARREN.
+- Although Electa's husband John HOWDER was still alive he was considered disabled due to advanced age and due to an accident where a tree fell on him

-Electa (listed as "Lesca") [WARREN] HOWDER is married to John HOWDER, head of household.
-She was born in New York, is 56 years old and is a keeping house.
+Lesca [WARREN] HOWDER is married to John HOWDER, head of household.
+She is 56 years old, born in New York and is keeping house.

 (10) New York State Department of Health, Vital Records Section.
 Record 036916-1889 (death certificate for Mrs. Electa A. HOWDER), October 18, 1889.